 SMTP/IMAP can be enabled on the Exchange server but disabled for particular user.
 EWS is usually enabled for most users.
 See MS Exchange troubleshooting for more details.

 To use Ews component, you need to install EWS Managed API from Microsoft.
-You can add it as a reference from C:\Program Files (x86)\MailBee.NET Objects\Microsoft.Exchange.WebServices.dll.
+You can add it as a reference from C:\Program Files (x86)\MailBee.NET Objects\Microsoft.Exchange.WebServices.dll (Microsoft.Exchange.WebServices.NETStandard.dll in case of .NET Core).
 Or you can do it with NuGet:

 The detailed example of working with EWS can be found in Ews topic.